Gu7z/Tray-Helper/README.md

    - To build the linux app use `yarn pack:lin`;
    - To build the windows app use `yarn pack:win`;

+## :eyes: Tip

+If you just run the code like `yarn start` from the tray-helper, it will run in background.
+To open in the terminal use something like `konsole -e 'bash -c "yarn start; exec"'`.
+Running like this, you can see the command running. :wink:

 ## :cocktail: Contributing

 One way to contribute with this project is building the MAC app or optmizing. :blush: